-The Day-ahead Market enables participants to purchase and sell energy at binding Day-ahead Locational Marginal Prices (LMPs).
-The components of Day-ahead hourly LMPs are the Day-ahead System Energy Price, Day-ahead Congestion Price, and the Day-ahead Loss Price.
+The Day-ahead Energy Market enables participants to purchase and sell energy at binding Day-ahead LMPs.

-- It also allows transmission customers to schedule bilateral transactions at binding Dayahead congestion charges based on the differences in the Congestion Prices between the transaction source and sink. - Load Serving Entities (LSEs) may submit hourly demand schedules, including any price sensitive demand, for the amount of demand that they wish to lock-in at Day-ahead prices. - Any generator that is a PJM generation capacity resource that has an RPM or FRR Resource Commitment must submit a bid schedule into the Day-ahead Market even if it is self-scheduled or unavailable due to outage.
-Other generators have the option to bid into the Day-ahead Market. - Transmission customers may submit fixed, dispatchable or 'up to' congestion bid bilateral transaction schedules into the Day-ahead Market and may specify whether they are willing to pay congestion charges or wish to be curtailed if congestion occurs in the Real-time Market. - Curtailment Service Providers (CSPs) may submit demand reduction bids.
+- It also allows transmission customers to schedule bilateral transactions at binding Dayahead congestion charges based on the differences in the Congestion Prices between the transaction source and sink. - Load Serving Entities (LSEs) may submit hourly demand schedules, including any price sensitive demand, for the amount of demand that they wish to lock-in at Day-ahead prices. - Any generator that is a PJM generation capacity resource that has a Reliability Pricing Model (RPM) or Fixed Resource Requirement (FRR) Resource Commitment must submit a bid schedule into the Day-ahead Energy Market even if it is self-scheduled or unavailable due to outage.
+Other generators have the option to bid into the Day-ahead Energy Market. - Transmission customers may submit fixed, dispatchable or 'up to' congestion bid bilateral transaction schedules into the Day-ahead Energy Market and may specify whether they are willing to pay congestion charges or wish to be curtailed if congestion occurs in the Real-time Energy Market. - Curtailment Service Providers (CSPs) may submit demand reduction bids.

-All spot purchases and sales in the Day-ahead Market are settled at the Day-ahead prices.
-Congestion that results from the Day-ahead sales and purchases of energy is settled at the Day-ahead Congestion Price component of LMP.
-Transmission losses that result from the Day-ahead sales and purchases of energy are settled at the Day-ahead Loss Price component of LMP.
-After the daily quote period closes, PJM calculates the Day-ahead schedule based on the bids, offers and schedules submitted, using the scheduling programs described in Section 2 of this Manual, based on least-cost, security constrained resource commitment and dispatch for each hour of the next operating day.
+After the daily quote period closes, PJM calculates the Day-ahead schedule based on the bids, offers and schedules submitted, using the scheduling programs described throughout Section 5 of this Manual, based on least-cost, security constrained resource commitment and dispatch for each hour of the next operating day.
 The Day-ahead scheduling process incorporates PJM reliability requirements and reserve obligations into the analysis.
-The resulting Day-ahead hourly schedules and Day-ahead LMPs represent binding financial commitments to the market participants.
-Financial Transmission Rights (FTRs) are accounted for at the Day-ahead Congestion Price component of LMP values (see PJM Manual 06: Financial Transmission Rights).
+The resulting Day-ahead hourly schedules, generated by the dispatch run, and Day-ahead LMPs, generated by the pricing run, represent binding financial commitments to the market participants.